Log-periodic antenna: Basic concept

 The LPDA normally consists of a series of half wave dipole "elements" each consisting of a pair of metal rods, positioned along a support boom lying along the antenna axis.
 The elements are spaced at intervals following a logarithmic function of the frequency, known as d or sigma.
 The length of the successive elements and the spacing between them gradually decrease along the boom.
 The relationship between the lengths is a function known as tau.
 Sigma and tau are the key design elements of the LPDA design.
 The radiation pattern of the antenna is unidirectional, with the main lobe along the axis of the boom, off the end with the shortest elements.
 Each dipole element is resonant at a wavelength approximately equal to twice its length.
-The bandwidth of the antenna, the frequency range over which it has maximum gain, is approximately between the resonant frequencies of the longest and shortest element.
+The bandwidth of the antenna, the frequency range over which it has near-maximum gain, is approximately between the resonant frequencies of the longest and shortest elements.

 Every element in the LPDA antenna is a driven element, that is, connected electrically to the feedline.
 A parallel wire transmission line usually runs along the central boom, and each successive element is connected in opposite phase to it.
 The feedline can often be seen zig-zagging across the support boom holding the elements.
 Another common construction method is to use two parallel central support booms that also acts as the transmission line, mounting the dipoles on the alternate booms.
 Other forms of the log-periodic design replace the dipoles with the transmission line itself, forming the log-periodic zig-zag antenna.
 Many other forms using the transmission wire as the active element also exist.

 The Yagi and the LPDA designs look very similar at first glance, as they both consist of a number of dipole elements mounted along a support boom.
 The Yagi, however, has only a single driven element connected to the transmission line, usually the second one from the back of the array, the remaining elements are parasitic.
 The Yagi antenna differs from the LPDA in having a very narrow bandwidth.